 Human Services to Support Rural Health

 Human services play a vital role in ensuring that rural families have the resources to support their own health.
-The availability of safe, affordable housing, income supports, food assistance, job training, and other critical services help poor and vulnerable rural residents take care of themselves so they can stay healthy.
+The availability of safe and affordable housing, income supports, food assistance, job training, and other critical services help poor and vulnerable rural residents take care of themselves so they can stay healthy.
 When faced with health challenges, people who have their basic needs met are better able to direct their resources to recovery and take steps to avoid future challenges.

 Addressing the social determinants of health through the provision of human services has the potential to help control healthcare costs and attain a more efficient healthcare system.
 Ensuring that patients who use the healthcare system frequently, such as those with chronic conditions, have their other needs met may lessen the stressors that contribute to their chronic conditions, reduce the amount of healthcare resources they require, and reduce unnecessary hospital readmissions.
 This would free up healthcare providers to address the needs of other patients and also to focus more on preventive care and population health.